OpenAIRes/ChatGPT/README.md

 ## Running the Code

-Once you have installed the dependencies and set your API key, start the chatbot interactively:
+Once you have installed the dependencies and set your API key, start the chatbot interactively.
+The chat session keeps a history of your conversation until you submit an empty line to exit:

 ```
 python -m src.chatbot